 An OCR race stands for Obstacles, Course and Race.
-This means you will need to be wearing something flexible to manoeuvre obstacles, something that is equally lightweight that you don’t get bogged down in mud and water and something that you can comfortably run in as you race to the finish.
+This means you will need to be wearing something flexible to manoeuvre obstacles, something that is equally lightweight that you don’t get bogged down in mud and water throughout the course and something that you can comfortably run in as you race to the finish.
 Whether you are running Tough Mudder or Spartan, you’re on your first or 30th race, or just competing with a group of friends for charity, it helps to be extra prepared!
 You may be thinking, is it worth investing in specialised OCR gear when it’s only my first race?
 Well once you’ve given it a go, we can guarantee you’ll get the bug and keep coming back for more!
 If you are wearing the right kit and come with the correct gear you will find the course easier, more enjoyable and more comfortable to complete, giving your that extra edge over competitors.
 That is why at Kitbrix we have created the ultimate guide on what to wear to an OCR race and any extra gear you didn’t know you needed…

 Obstacle Course Specific Trial Shoes